adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 ```swift
 //* EdgeBridge Tutorial - code section (1/2)
 ```
-Make sure to uncomment all sections within the file (the total will tell you how many sections there are).
+Make sure that all sections within the file are uncommented (the total number of sections is indicated).

 #### Remove Analytics and AEPIdentity <!-- omit in toc -->
 To remove the Analytics and AEPIdentity extensions: